Go to Intro Week

 Download the essential apps

 We’re not sure what did people do before Google Maps, but there are several other apps that come in handy in Amsterdam.
 9292 is your public transport saviour, Q!
 Amsterdam acts as your personal tour guide, and Pathé lets you check movie times and book tickets digitally – you'll be pleased to know that movies are screened in their original languages with Dutch subtitles.

 Get out of town

 When adventure calls, head out and explore the greater Amsterdam Area.
 Beautiful windmills, windswept beaches and Medieval castles are just a short journey from the city centre.
 You'll also learn that Amsterdam is extremely well connected to the rest of Europe.
-Hop on a train to Brussels, Antwerp or Paris, or catch a flight to almost any European city from Schiphol Airport.
-You’ll be amazed at how inexpensive it is too.
+Hop on a train to Brussels, Antwerp, Paris or London, or catch a flight to almost any European city from Schiphol Airport.